Have you Been Charged with Possession of Cocaine in Georgia?

 I did not know it was cocaine: While this can be used as a defense, if the accused knew that it could be cocaine in a package but did not look to have a defense if prosecuted, then they could still be found guilty of possession.
 An example is if a friend asks his neighbor to drop off a package for him.
 The neighbor is aware that the friend sometimes makes drug deals, and he suspects that the package contains cocaine.
 However, he does not look inside the package to maintain innocence.
 This defense would not hold up in Court.

 Georgia Possession of Cocaine Lawyers will help you understand your options and will assist you with your case.
-To schedule a free consultation with Attorney Richard Lawson, Kimberly Berry or our team of Georgia Cocaine lawyers, contact one of our highly experienced Lawyers.
+To schedule a free consultation with Attorney Richard Lawson, Kimberly Berry or our team of Georgia Possession of Cocaine lawyers, contact one of our highly experienced Lawyers.
 Our Attorneys are dedicated to being accessible to their clients—days, nights, weekends, and holidays while working hard on their behalf.
-Your Attorney will make sure you understand all your options and the good and bad of each.
+Your Possession of Cocaine Attorney in Georgia will make sure you understand all your options and the good and bad of each.
 Every possession of cocaine case is unique, and our Attorneys will work with you to formulate the best possible defense for your situation.
 They will advise you on the best approach to take for your case based on their many years of experience.
 Contact us today for your free case evaluation.
 Your future and ability to drive are at stake; do not sit around waiting for your case to resolve itself.